bandyopd/Functional-SPD/README.md

 Step 3: Open Code_for_simulation1_proposed.R and change the address of Code_for_simulation1.R there

-Step 4: Run Code_for_simulation1_proposed.R to get the result for (n,d)=(50,2)
+Step 4: Run Code_for_simulation1_proposed.R to get the results for (n,d)=(50,2)

-Step 5: Change n in Code_for_simulation1_proposed.R to get the results for different n
+Step 5: Change n in Code_for_simulation1_proposed.R to get the results for varying n

-To get the prediction errors of global frechet regression, please follow the steps:
+To derive the prediction errors of global Fréchet regression, please follow the steps:
 --

 Step 1: Download Code_for_simulation1_global_frechet.R

 Step 2: Run Code_for_simulation1_global_frechet.R to get the result for (n,d)=(50,2)

-Step 3: Change n in Code_for_simulation1_global_frechet.R to get the results for different n
+Step 3: Change n in Code_for_simulation1_global_frechet.R to get the results for varying n

 -------------
-To get the prediction errors of local constant frechet regression, please follow the steps:
+To derive the prediction errors of local constant Fréchet regression, please follow the steps:
 --

 Step 1: Download Code_for_simulation1_local_frechet.R

 Step 2: Run Code_for_simulation1_local_frechet.R to get the result for (n,d)=(50,2)

-Step 3: Change n in Code_for_simulation1_local_frechet.R to get the results for different n
+Step 3: Change n in Code_for_simulation1_local_frechet.R to get the results for varying n

 Simulation 2:
 --